mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 </pre>

 Now we can use this align operation to write an array of bytes into the bit stream efficiently: since we are aligned to bytes we can do most of the work using memcpy.
 The only wrinkle is because the bit reader and bit writer work at the word level, so it's neccessary to have special code to handle the head and tail portion of the byte array, to make sure any previous scratch bits are flushed to memory at the head, and the scratch is properly setup for the next bytes after the array in the tail section.

+-- todo: code below I think is out of date and has bugs

 <pre>
 void BitWriter::WriteBytes( const uint8_t* data, int bytes )